kbariotis/presentador/README.md

 There is only a single layout depending on the elements of your slide. `Presentador` parses the elements in each slide and assigns a certain pre-defined layout to it.

+See it in action.
+[Presentadors' website](https://www.presentador.dev) is a presentation itself. 🙂

 ## Installation

 ### Quick start